Yangon's Golden Heart: A Local Shares What Tourists Never See

 Q: What's the biggest mistake tourists make?

 Treating Myanmar like a museum.
 This is a living country with living problems and living people.
-The temples are beautiful, the history is rich, but the people are what makes Myanmar extraordinary.
+The temples are beautiful and the history is rich, but the people are what make Myanmar extraordinary.

-And please: don't just come for the Instagram shots of golden pagodas.
-Come to understand a country that's going through one of the most difficult periods in its modern history.
+And don't come only for the Instagram shots of golden pagodas.
+Come to understand a country moving through one of the most demanding chapters in its modern history.

 Q: How much should visitors budget?